-- Guidance on language courses provided at UEA and seeking advice on external courses, can be found under Expanding Your Knowledge.
+- Guidance on language courses provided at UEA and seeking advice on external courses, can be found under the Languages at UEA webpage.

 I need specialist IT skills, does the Faculty's PPD programme provide this?

 - The Faculty does not provide training in specialist software.
-For guidance on other sources of training, please refer to Expanding Your Knowledge.
+For guidance on other sources of training, please refer the the ITCS Training webpage.

 What other training opportunities are there outside the University?